Monday Night Baseball

 These games formerly aired weekly on ESPN.
 The game started at 7 p.m.
 ET, following SportsCenter, and usually lasted around three hours leading up to an hour-long Baseball Tonight.
 The program sometimes aired on ESPN2 rather than ESPN, often due to NBA playoff coverage in April and May, and preseason Monday Night Football coverage in August.

 Beginning with the 2022 Major League Baseball season, ESPN significantly reduced their MLB schedule, which included cutting their Monday Night Baseball games.
-Monday night games now occasionally air on Fox Sports 1 and MLB Network.
+Monday night games now occasionally air on Fox Sports 1 as part of their irregularly scheduled weeknight games, and on MLB Network as part of their MLB Network Showcase package.